walnuthq/madara-docs/docs/quickstart/use_devnet.md

 ## Overview

 This quick-start guide helps you interact with a devnet.
-Please make sure you are [running a Madara devnet](run_devnet) before continuing.
+Please make sure you are [running a Madara devnet](run_devnet) in a separate terminal before continuing.

 ## Installation